 Tuition fees and scholarships

-Some of Aalto University's partner universities are already charging tuition fees in some of the international joint degree programmes Aalto University participates in.
+Some of Aalto University's partner universities also charge tuition fees in the international joint degree programmes Aalto University participates in.
 For further information, visit the programme websites.

 Student financial aid